-The computer scripts leading to checking of the analysis solutions (with the sympy python module), and the two diagrams (with the matplotlib python module) are available at https://doi.org/10.5281/zenodo.7633839
+Executable research compendium (ERC).
+The computer scripts leading to checking of the analysis solutions (with the SymPy Python module), and the two diagrams (with the Matplotlib Python module) are available at https://doi.org/10.5281/zenodo.7758065 (Huntingford et al., 2023).

 Author contributions.
-C.H. devised the conceptual model framework, the format of the paper and undertook finding the exact solutions to the representative equations.
-All authors contributed to the writing of the manuscript, and placing the analysis in the context of existing emergent constraints.
+CH devised the conceptual model framework, the format of the paper and undertook finding the exact solutions to the representative equations.
+CH, PMC, MSW, JJC and PDLR scrutinised the methodology, and helped place the analysis in the context of existing emergent constraints.
+CH, PMC, MSW, JJC and PDLR supported creating the original draft and revised versions of the manuscript.

 Competing interests.
-The authors confirm they have no competing interests.
+The contact author has declared that none of the authors has any competing interests.